Skip to main content

 Why Levels Work

 Memory.
-When ES bounces off 5,200 and rallies 50 points, every trader who saw that bounce remembers 5,200.
+When ES bounces off 6,550 and rallies 50 points, traders remember 6,550.
 Some place limit buy orders near it.
 Others set alerts.
 That memory turns into order flow the next time price approaches.

 Order clustering.
 Round numbers and prior reaction points attract orders.
-Stop-losses stack up just below support and just above resistance.
-Limit orders pile up at the level itself.
-That creates concentrated liquidity at specific price zones.
+Stop losses stack below support, limit orders pile at the level itself.
+That creates concentrated liquidity at specific zones.

 Self-fulfilling behavior.
-The more traders believe in a level, the more orders they place there, the more price reacts, the more traders believe in it.
+The more traders believe in a level, the more orders they place there, the more price reacts.
 This doesn't make S/R fake.
 It makes it a product of collective behavior, which is exactly what all price action is.

 Not All Levels Are Equal

-But here's the catch: too many tests can actually weaken a level because each test chips away at the orders sitting there.
-Think of it as a wall.
-Each test is a battering ram hit.
-The wall holds, but it's taking damage.
+Number of tests.
+Two bounces is interesting.
+Four is established.
+But too many tests can weaken a level: each test chips away at the orders sitting there.
+Think of a wall taking battering ram hits.
+It holds, but it's taking damage.

 Reaction size.
-A level where price bounced 2 points is mildly interesting.
-A level where price bounced 40 points is significant.
-The size of the reaction tells you how much order flow was waiting there.
-Bigger reaction means more conviction from the traders defending that level.
+A 2-point bounce is mildly interesting.
+A 40-point bounce is significant.
+The size tells you how much order flow was waiting there.

 Recency.
-A level from last week matters more than a level from last year.
-Markets evolve.
-Participants change.
-The traders who placed orders at a level six months ago may have closed their positions, moved on, or blown up.
-Recent levels reflect current market participants and active order flow.
+A level from last week matters more than one from last year.
+Traders who placed orders six months ago may have closed positions, moved on, or blown up.
+Recent levels reflect current participants and active order flow.

 Comparison of a strong versus weak support level based on test count, reaction size, and recency